AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 Project coordinators can create one-time review and approvals or resuable approval templates.
 All review and approval activity in Frame.io is also recorded in Workfront.

-#### Add reviewers and approvers

 Project coordinators have the option to assign reviewers, approvers, or a mix of both:

 * **Reviewers** can add comments and mark up assets.
 Once finished, they can mark their review as complete.
-Marking the review as complete is not required for the asset to move forward in the approval process.<!--example of when to add reviewers-->
+Marking the review as complete is not required for the asset to move forward in the approval process.
 * **Approvers** can add comments and mark up assets.
 They must make a decision to move the approval process forward.